N26 Bank Account

-Irish current accounts are often relatively similar, but each has its own features depending on the bank.
-Some of the features that you can find include:
+Current accounts from Irish banks are often relatively similar, but each will have its own features depending on the bank.
+Some of the features that you might find include:

-Banks in Ireland charge fees in some shape or form for their main current accounts.
+Banks in Ireland charge fees in one form or another for the main current accounts offered.
 The typical fees that you can expect to see include:

 If you’re looking for the best current account, ask yourself the following questions to compare your options and find the right one for your personal circumstances:

-Each bank will have its own switching process however, it will be similar to the below steps:
+Each bank will have its own switching process however, generally the process is as follows:

 Step 1.
 Decide on the bank you’d like to switch to and make sure the bank is happy for you to open an account with it.